Section 5119.34 | Inspecting and licensing of residential facilities.

 (f) A facility licensed under section 5119.37 of the Revised Code to operate an opioid treatment program;

-(g) Any facility that receives funding for operating costs from the development services agency under any program established to provide emergency shelter housing or transitional housing for the homeless;
+(g) Any facility that receives funding for operating costs from the department of development under any program established to provide emergency shelter housing or transitional housing for the homeless;

 (h) A terminal care facility for the homeless that has entered into an agreement with a hospice care program under section 3712.07 of the Revised Code;